shermanflan/azure-methods/FunctionApps/README.md

 #### Testing
-To trigger events, fire the [EventGridPublish](EventGridPublish/__init__.py) function from client of your choice.
+To trigger events, fire the [EventGridPublish](EventGridPublish/__init__.py) function from a web client of your choice.
 To publish to the topic directly for testing purposes, send a POST to the topic endpoint with a `aeg-sas-key` header set to the topic access key.
-See this quickstart for [details](https://docs.microsoft.com/en-us/azure/event-grid/custom-event-quickstart#send-an-event-to-your-custom-topic).
+See this user guide for [details](https://docs.microsoft.com/en-us/azure/event-grid/post-to-custom-topic).
-The request payload should similar to the following.
-Notice the payload is enclosed in JSON array.
+The request payload should be similar to the following [schema](https://docs.microsoft.com/en-us/azure/event-grid/event-schema).
+Notice the payload is enclosed in a JSON array.

 ```
 [{